Is Politics Hopeless? 5 Ways to Practice Hope in Politics

 There are no perfect relationships, ideas, people, or organizations in our lives.
 They’re all flawed, just as we are flawed.

-Here are five commitments from I Think You’re Wrong that I want to use to practice hope in politics.
+Here are five commitments from I Think You’re Wrong that we can use to practice hope in political discussions.

 1. Commit to recognizing and putting down your defensiveness.